 In 2011, a freshwater mussel survey was conducted in a 20-mile reach of the TFI, and a 3.5-mile reach from Turners Falls Dam to the confluence with the Deerfield River (2.7 of the 3.5 miles is in the bypass reach), as well as 2.1 miles of the power canal (FirstLight, 2012c).
 The objective of the survey was to assess the distribution, abundance and habitat of freshwater mussels.
 The TFI and bypass reach surveys were conducted during low flow in August and the power canal survey was conducted during the September canal drawdown.
 Five freshwater mussel species were found, including the Eastern Elliptio, Alewife Floater, Eastern Lampmussel, Eastern Floater, and Triangle Floater.
 The Eastern Elliptio was found at 96.2% of the 52 sites sampled and was 100 to 1,000 times more abundant than other species.
-Over 400 Alewife Floaters were found with the highest densities in the upstream end of the TFI.
-Of the few Eastern Lampmussel that were found, they were mostly found in the TFI and not in the bypass reach or power canal.
+Over 400 Alewife Floaters were found, they were mostly found in the TFI and not in the bypass reach or power canal.
+A total of eight Eastern Floaters were found in the TFI and not in the bypass reach or power canal.
 A total of eight Eastern Floaters were found in the TFI and in the power canal.
 One Triangle Floater was found near the mouth of the Deerfield River.
 Mussels were found in a wide range of water depths, flow conditions, and substrate conditions.